4th Annual Digital Media Award Process

 - Uses credible evidence to substantiate ideas

 - Christopher J. Conover, Research Scholar, Center for Health Policy & Inequalities Research, Duke University; contributor, The Apothecary, Forbes

 - Austin Frakt, Health Economist, Department of Veterans Affairs and Boston University; Visiting Associate Professor, Harvard T.H.
 Chan School of Public Health; Fellow, Mossavar-Rahmani Center for Business & Government, Harvard Kennedy School; Adjunct Senior Fellow, The Leonard Davis Institute, University of Pennsylvania; Editor-in-Chief, The Incidental Economist; regular contributor, The Upshot, The New York Times

 - Matthew Holt, Co-Chairman, Health 2.0; Founder, The Health Care Blog

 - Michael Millenson, President, Health Quality Advisors LLC; Adjunct Associate Professor of Medicine, Feinberg School of Medicine, Northwestern University; contributor, Forbes & The Health Care Blog

-- Alan Murray, Chief Content Officer, Time Inc.; Editor-in-Chief, Fortune
+- Alan Murray, Chief Content Officer, Time Inc.; President, Fortune